- How to Fill in Your Visit Japan Web Arrival Documents for Japan - 18 March 2026

 Mitsui Garden Prana Tokyo Bay

-While this is still only a 15-minute drive from Tokyo Disney Resort it is not that near any PlanB kind of transport, so you’ll need to make sure you catch the bus or be prepared for a walk.
+While this is still only a 15-minute drive from Tokyo Disney Resort, it is not that convenient for PlanB kind of transport, so you’ll need to ensure you catch the bus or be prepared for a walk.

 If you do miss the bus, it’s a 30-minute walk from Shin-Urayasu station – or, you can catch a local bus.
 The quickest one takes 13 minutes to get to the hotel.